These pages give information about the pension schemes operated

 the schemes, contact details can be found on our Contact the Pensions Department

-From October 2012 the Government introduced a requirement for all
+From October 2012 the Government introduced a requirement for

-recognised "workplace pension scheme".
+into a recognised "workplace pension scheme".

 A workplace pension scheme must meet one of the Governments new